robotjackie/portfolio/_projects/04_Arduino_cam.md

 ## Technical Details

-#### Register Settings
+### Register Settings

 There are many registers for this camera, and many register functions have multiple register locations and settings.
 A comprehensive list of each register and bit can be found in the datasheet listed in the "Sources" section of this page.
 While the hard way to change registers is that one could write functions to change a bit and mask the rest in a register, the easy way is that the Arduino library has a write function from its Wire library to simplify this task.
 As long as one knows the location of the register and its value, one can easily change the settings.
 Libraries for existing register settings can be found in the code from the book as well as some of the repos under "Sources."

 **Resolution**

+The OV7670 camera has several options for resolution:

+- VGA (640x480 pixels)

+- QVGA (320x240 pixels)

+- QQVGA (160x120 pixels)

-The OV7670 camera has several options for resolution: VGA (640x480 pixels), QVGA (320x240 pixels), QQVGA (160x120 pixels), and weird resolutions like CIF (352x288 pixels) and QCIF (176x144 pixels).
+- and weird resolutions like CIF (352x288 pixels) and QCIF (176x144 pixels).

 **Image format**

-As mentioned above, the OV7670 can output various quality RGB, YUV, YCbCr, and Raw and processed Bayer.
+The OV7670 can output various quality RGB, YUV, YCbCr, and Raw and processed Bayer formats.
+They will be covered below in "Image color formats."

 **Frames per second**

-Uses a clock to scale the frames per second.
+The camera uses a clock to scale the frames per second.
 The max is 30 fps.

 **Other settings**